Ashutosh-kumar-incresco/ashutosh-kumar-incresco/README.md

 ## Setup for Dynamic Stats

-To automatically update these stats, this repository includes a GitHub Action and a Node.js script.
+To automatically update the **Latest Activity** section, this repository includes:

+1. A GitHub Actions workflow:
+   **File:** `.github/workflows/update-stats.yml`

+2. A Node.js script to query the GitHub API:
+   **File:** `update-stats.js`

+When the workflow runs (daily at midnight UTC by default), it will:
+- Fetch the number of commits and pull requests for the current day, month, and year.
+- Update a file named `stats.md`.
+- Inject the contents of `stats.md` into the **Latest Activity** section above.

 ### 1. GitHub Action Workflow

-Create a file at `.github/workflows/update-stats.yml` with the following content:
+Create (or update) the file at:
+`.github/workflows/update-stats.yml`

 ```yaml
 name: Update Stats